Seth-Miller/12c-rac-docker/README.md

 docker build --tag bind Dockerfile-bind
 ```

-Create the BIND container but don't start it until the following step is complete.
-Unless you need it, leave the web administrator disabled.
+Create the BIND container but don't start it until the step following this one is complete.
+Unless you need it, leave the WEBMIN disabled.
 The `-4` option prevents named from listening on the IPV6 addresses.
 ```
-docker create
+docker create \
 --interactive \
 --tty \
 --name bind \